GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 {% endDetailsSummary %}
   The <a href="https://web.dev/native-file-system/">Native File System API</a> enables developers to get access to the local file system of the device.
 You can use it directly or via the <a href="https://github.com/GoogleChromeLabs/browser-nativefs">browser-nativefs</a>
-  support library that transparently provides fallbacks for browsers that do not support the API.
+  support library that transparently provides a fallback for browsers that do not support the API.
 {% endDetails %}

 ## Native look and feel

-A more subtle thing but that is self-evident for an application like Podcasts: none of the textual labels are selectable, all texts blend in with the system font of the machine.
+A more subtle thing but that is self-evident for an application like Podcasts: none of the textual labels are selectable and all texts blend in with the system font of the machine.
 Also my choice of system color theme (dark mode) is respected.

 <figure class="w-figure">
   <img src="./image2.png" alt="" width="350">